 The Quality Assurance Manager is responsible for ensuring that documents conform to applicable (AS 9100) standards.

 Top Management is responsible for reviewing document change requests and providing final approvals to the Quality Manual and QMS-related procedures or forms.

-Controlled Document – Document that provides information or direction for performance of work (work instructions) within the scope of the QMS.
-Characteristics of control include such things as revision number (letter), signatures indicating review and approval, and controlled distribution or publishing.
+Controlled Document – Document that provides information or direction for performance of work within the scope of the QMS.
+Characteristics of control include such things as identification, revision number (letter) for changes, signatures indicating review and approval, protection, access, and distribution.

-Document – Information and its supporting medium that can be changed (note: records may be corrected, but not changed).
+Document – Information and its supporting medium.
 The medium may be paper, magnetic, electronic, optical, photograph, or sample product.

-External Document – Document originating outside the company (e.g., customer drawings, industry and/or international standards, suppliers’ equipment maintenance manuals, or references) that provides information or direction for performing activities within the scope of the QMS.
+External Document – Information originating outside the Company (e.g., customer drawings, industry and/or international standards, suppliers’ equipment maintenance manuals, or references) that provides information or direction for performing activities within the scope of the QMS.

-Form – Printed, typed, or electronic document with blank spaces for insertion of required or requested information (e.g., inspection form, corrective action form).
+Form – Printed, typed, or electronic document with blank spaces for insertion of required or requested information (e.g., tax form, order form).

-Internal Document – Document of internal origin (developed entirely by or completed by the company) that provides information or direction for the performance of activities within the scope of the Aerospace Quality Management System.
-Examples include, but are not limited to, the quality procedures contained in the company’s QMS manual.
+Internal Document – Document of internal origin (developed entirely by or completed by the Company) that provides information or direction for the performance of activities within the scope of the Quality Management System.
+Examples include, but are not limited to, the procedures contained in the Company’s QMS manual.